African immigrants to Sweden

 African immigrants to Sweden include naturalized citizens and residents of Sweden who were born in Africa.
 As of 2020, there are 236,975 people in Sweden who were born in Africa.
 By 2022, this number rose to 250,881 residents of Sweden who were born in Africa, or approximately 2.3% of the total population.

 History

 African immigrants have been living in Sweden since the 17th century, but in very few numbers.
 In 1900, there were 79 Africans in Sweden, of which 5, all South Africans, were citizens.
-One of the early documented Africans in Sweden was Gustav Badin, (1747 or 1750 to 1822), a black court-servant and diarist, originally a slave, butler of Queen of Sweden, Louisa Ulrika and later Princess Sophia Albertine of Sweden.
-Badin was not the only African swede during the 18th century.
-There were black people in the royal regiments, one of them was the trumpeter Richard Abramsson who was born in the US.
-Most of the descendants to the African servants faced poverty in Sweden.
+One of the early documented Africans in Sweden was Gustav Badin, (1747 or 1750 to 1822), a black court-servant and diarist, originally a slave but manumitted when he entered Sweden (slavery having been abolished since 1335), servant of Queen of Sweden, Louisa Ulrika and later Princess Sophia Albertine of Sweden.
+Badin was not the only African Swede during the 18th century.
+There were Black people in the royal regiments, one of them was the trumpeter Richard Abramsson who was born in the US.
+Most of the descendants of the African servants faced poverty in Sweden.